 Begins 28 February 2020: This training involves participating in a year-long programme consisting of experiential workshops, reading, writing, peer practise group and supervision.

 Christchurch.
-9 – 10 May 2020.
-Trainer: Simon Gurnsey.
+21 – 23 August 2020.
+Trainers: Simon Gurnsey and Sara Crane.
 This training weekend is an invitation to spontaneity and supporting yourself to be more confident and creative.
 Through a variety of shared experiences, you will be developing new responses to old situations and be stretched to be experimental.

 Karitane: 10 -13 September 2020: This experientially based training includes both theoretical and practical components.
 This is part of the training for Dunedin trainees, Christchurch Intermediate/Advanced group trainees and the workshop is open to others.
 This workshop is suitable for anyone working in the human relations fields.